Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 It comes with a price.
 First you need to set things up, learn the basics, tackle errors...
 Sometimes the first thing to do is to persuade your teammates or leadership that this is a price worth paying.

 Paraphrasing [a popular saying](https://www.phrasemix.com/phrases/you-have-to-spend-money-to-make-money):
->You have to spend time to make time.
+>You have to spend time to save time.